Fidelity Go vs Acorns

 Sixth Category: Bonus Services

-Winner: Slight edge to Fidelity
+Winner: Small advantage to Fidelity

 Recommendations

-Mutual Funds: Fidelity has 9,453, while Schwab has 5,933.
-But Schwab’s fund screener is superior.
-It’s a toss-up.
+Mutual Funds: Fidelity lists 9,453 mutual funds, while Schwab offers 5,933.
+Schwab’s fund screener is stronger, though.
+Call it a draw.

 Charles Schwab vs. Acorns vs. Fidelity: Verdict